ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 {: #comm}

-The command provides a consistent interface to configure the controller system (KSYS) and to perform IBM® VM Recovery Manager DR operations by using a terminal or script.
+The command provides a consistent interface to configure the controller system (KSYS) and to perform {{site.data.keyword.DR_full}} operations by using a terminal or script.
 {:shortdesc: .shortdesc}

 ## syntax